 Lately at WisdmLabs we have been doing a lot of research on customizing products and I have been enamoured to say the least with all the different ways a product can be customized.
 What is more interesting is the unique approach that each type of customization requires.

 Last week I did an article on personalizing products by imposing images and text on it.
 Here the basic idea that was followed was any product can be personalized by adding images and text to it.
 The images and text should be restricted to the print area defined by the website administrator.
-So, for example if an organization wishes to have customized t-shirts made for each employee with the it’s logo on it, then the logo should be within the print area defined for a particular view of the t-shirt that has been selected.
-By this logic an array of product can be personalized.
+So, for example, if an organization wishes to have customized t-shirts made for each employee with its logo on it, then the logo should be within the print area defined for a particular view of the t-shirt that has been selected.
+By this logic, an array of a product can be personalized.
 Mugs, t-shirts, diaries, mobile covers, bags are a few examples of products that can be personalized using this method.
 This personalization engine solution was postulated as an extension to WooCommerce.

-Just as I was working on the last bits of the above mentioned article I chanced upon ReminderBand – a website which essentially deals with customizing wristbands.
+Just as I was working on the last bits of the above-mentioned article I chanced upon ReminderBand – a website which essentially deals with customizing wristbands.
 While the solution I had hypothesized would definitely work for this scenario, I soon realized it was not the best solution for it.
 Here, the website comprised of only one primary product that had to be customized, i.e. a wristband.
-Additionally the print area involved is very small, hence there should not be a need for much variation in placing the objects.
+Additionally, the print area involved is very small, hence there should not be a need for much variation in placing the objects.
 So, we could develop an extension to WooCommerce which is more suitable for this specific requirement and thus the investigation began.
 A detailed explanation of the outcome is encompassed in the subsequent sections of the article.

 However, before I go on to the explanation the one important thing to note is that while I have used the example of wristbands for demonstration purposes, the application of this solution is not restricted to it.
 Products like ties and shoes can be customized similarly.

 The User Interface